idClip42/unity-cloth-init/README.md

 A script for initializing Unity cloth constraints based on vertex color and/or UV position

 How to:
 Stick the script on a cloth mesh.
-If it's attached to an animator, turn the animator off.
+Fill in the required things.
 Also probably make sure its scale is 1.
 I haven't fully addressed that.

-Sometimes you just gotta open it in a new scene to make it work I guess...?